gymnasium/gym-theme-tutor-plugin/README.rst

 The Gym theme is a modified version of Indigo, which in turn was specially developed to be used with `Tutor <https://docs.tutor.overhang.io>`__ (at least v14.0.0).
 If you have not installed Open edX with Tutor, then installation instructions will vary.

 Since the Gym theme is not listed in the Tutor plugins index, you'll have to clone it manually yourself::
+Check to see if the folder exists:

+    cd "$(tutor plugins printroot)"
+If it doesn't exit, create it:

+    mkdir "$(tutor plugins printroot)"
+Continue:

     cd "$(tutor plugins printroot)"
     git clone https://github.com/gymnasium/gym-theme-tutor-plugin